-Old meets new in the first of BA's additional destinations for 2019: the ancient Japanese city of Osaka will welcome the wheels of the airline's 787 Dreamliner four times per week from the 31 March.
+Old meets new in the first of BA's additional destinations for 2019: the ancient Japanese city of Osaka now welcomes the wheels of the airline's 787 Dreamliners four times per week from London Heathrow.

 While no doubt preparing to ferry sports fans to the Rugby World Cup between September and November 2019, other incentives include the buzzing bright lights and nightlife, renowned street food, and striking architecture, both modern and historic.